 Step3- Substance Painter export.

-Select the Vray exporter in the config and choose format of your export and the folder where you want to export all your maps.
+Select the Vray exporter in the config and choose the format of your export and the folder where you want to export all your maps.

 Step4- 3dsMax import.

 Launch SubstanceToVRAY tool (Scripting>run script>SubstanceToVRAY.mse) and select the folder where you create your maps.
 The script will find all the maps you create and recognize shaders.

 If you click on CREATE Shaders, you will find on your material editors the shaders created (with correct gamma correction for the maps) ready to render.
 You can directly assign new shaders by clicking on “Update Scene Object”.